-The Fund will hold 10% sustainable investments as a minimum.
+The fund will hold a minimum of 10% in sustainable investments.

-The Fund must also obtain a better score than its universe for the E indicator:
+The fund must also score better than its universe for indicator E:

-Keeping the carbon intensity of the Fund below the carbon intensity of the initial investment universe
+- Keeping the carbon intensity of the Fund below the carbon intensity of the initial investment universe

-These calculations are made excluding assets ineligible for the SRI label.
+These calculations are made excluding non-eligible assets within the meaning of the SRI label.

-The Fund applies Ostrum's sectoral and exclusion policies.
+The fund applies Ostrum's sectoral and exclusion policies